KasperskyLab/Kaspresso/wiki/08_Kaspresso-Robolectric.md

 To run them on a device/emulator, the command to run would look like this:
 ```
-./gradlew :MODULE:testVARIANTUnitTest --tests "PACKAGE.CLASS"
+./gradlew :MODULE:connectedVARIANTAndroidTest -Pandroid.testInstrumentationRunnerArguments.class=PACKAGE.CLASS
 ```

-For instance, to run the sample NitrogenSharedTest on a device/emulator, you need to run:
+For instance, to run the sample SharedTest on a device/emulator, you need to run:
 ```
 ./gradlew :samples:kaspresso-sample:connectedAndroidTest -Pandroid.testInstrumentationRunnerArguments.class=com.kaspersky.kaspressample.sharedtest.SharedTest
 ```